sayeed1999/Move-Bangladesh/README.md

 ## Set Environment Variables for API development

+<i>Skip this if you are not developing API or writing code and debug.</i>

 Open Developer PowerShell from project root directory & run the following commands:

 ```